 - who hold a residence class, student or work visa; and

 - who have lived in New Zealand for six of the previous 12 months; and

 - for whom New Zealand is their primary place of established residence.

-- Proof of eligibility will be required for the New Zealand rate (such as a New Zealand drivers licence, utility bill or a copy of a passport).
+- Proof of eligibility will be required for the New Zealand rate - see acceptable eligibility proof.

 A 10% discount is available to members, staff and instructors of the following organisations, who also hold a valid 12 month Backcountry Hut Pass: NZ Mountain Safety Council; NZ Federated Mountain Clubs; NZ Deer Stalkers Association; NZ Land Search and Rescue (LandSAR); Scouts New Zealand; GirlGuiding NZ.